What Does a Police Officer’s Schedule Look Like?

 Requesting Time Off as a Police Officer

 Requesting time off as a newer, more junior officer can prove to be difficult.
-For majority of police departments, requesting time off requires your submission to go through an approval process up the chain of command, starting with your sergeant.
+For the majority of police departments, requesting time off requires your submission to go through an approval process up the chain of command, starting with your sergeant.

 Days off are usually granted based on staffing for that particular day and seniority.
 So, if enough officers are scheduled to work and be present, you might be ok.
 However, there is a magic number of officers that must be staffed each day.
 So you might find it tough to get everything you seek early on, but know this does get better should you stick it out.

-If the number of officers working on a particular day falls short due to officers calling in sick, the department will give out overtime to officers that want to work on their day off to fill in the gap.
+If the number of officers working on a particular day falls short due to officers calling in sick, the department will give out overtime to officers who want to work on their day off to fill in the gap.
 Maintaining ample staffing is paramount each and every day.

 Related post: Female Police Officer Interview: True Insight Into The Force